Babywearing during pregnancy – Is it possible? Tips and recommendations

 -

-Your gynecologist or midwife explicitly advise against it
+Your gynecologist or midwife explicitly advises against it.

-Then closeness is possible even without a baby carrier – through cuddling, reading aloud, sitting together or quiet moments of play.
+Then the following applies: Closeness is possible even without a baby carrier – through cuddling, reading aloud, sitting together or quiet play moments.

-Conclusion: Wearing during pregnancy – yes, but consciously
+Conclusion: Babywearing during pregnancy – yes, but consciously

-Babywearing during pregnancy is possible – with the right carrying style, suitable carriers, and a good sense of gut feeling.
-Listen to your body, take breaks, and use carriers that won't constrict your bump.
+Babywearing during pregnancy is possible – with the right carrying technique, suitable carriers, and a good dose of intuition.
+Listen to your body, take breaks, and use carriers that don't constrict your baby bump.

-Baby carriers like the Onbuhimo or flexible half-buckle carriers are especially valuable during this time.
-They give your older child closeness and security – and you freedom of movement and make everyday life easier.
+Especially during this time, baby carriers like the Onbuhimo or flexible half-buckle carriers are invaluable.
+They provide your older child with closeness and security – and give you freedom of movement and make everyday life easier.